Abdelrhman20khaled/Control-Motor-Speed-with-PLL/README.md

 2. **Write and test control code** for the ATmega32 to interface with the motor and PLL circuit.
 3. **Simulate and validate the system** using both hardware and software tools.

-## Current Status
-- Code for the ATmega32 microcontroller has been implemented.
-- The NE565 PLL circuit has been designed and integrated.
-- Simulations and testing of the complete system are ongoing.

 ## Hardware and Tools
 - **PLL Chip**: NE565
 - **Microcontroller**: ATmega32